Anish-Senapati/Anish-Senapati.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an upcoming Ph.D. student at Stanford ICME (Institute for Computational and Mathematical Engineering).
+I am a first year Ph.D. student at Stanford ICME (Institute for Computational and Mathematical Engineering).
 I did my undergraduate at the California Institute of Technology (Caltech) in Applied and Computational Mathematics with a minor in Computer Science.
-Broadly speaking, my research interests are in the modeling of stochastic processes in real-world applications and building provably efficient algorithms for the optimization of such models.
+Broadly speaking, my research interests are in the modeling of stochastic processes in real-world applications and building provably efficient and robust algorithms for the optimization of such models.
 I especially enjoy problems at the intersection of continuous optimization, statistics, and machine learning.
-At Caltech, I have done research in the fields of convex/smooth optimization and rare event simulation with some awesome collaborators.
+At Caltech, I have done research in the fields of convex/smooth optimization and rare event simulation with some awesome collaborators listed in reverse chronological order:
+Matthew Levine, Riley Murray, Adam Wierman, Fan Zhang, Bert Zwart, Jose Blanchet, Bamdad Hosseini, Alessandro Zocca, Alfredo Garbuno-Inigo, and Andrew Stuart.